-CINCINNATI - EDITOR'S NOTE: WCPO invited black community leaders and their sons to a roundtable conversation to discuss issues of race after the Trayvon Martin verdict in 2013.
-Much of the conversation remains relevant today in light of the Ferguson, Missouri case.
-In that case, a police officer shot and killed an unarmed black teenager, which ignited days of heated protests.
+WCPO invited black community leaders and their sons to a roundtable conversation to discuss issues of race after the Trayvon Martin verdict in 2013.
+Much of the conversation remains relevant today in light of the grand jury's decision decided Monday night to not indict officer Darren Wilson, a white policeman who shot and killed a black teenager in August.

 We invite you to again listen to the conversation.

 Just days after the visceral outrage erupted over the not guilty verdict in the fatal shooting of Trayvon Martin, Attorney General Eric Holder told the NAACP of a conversation he had with his 15-year-old son.

 “This was a father-son tradition I hoped would not need to be handed down.
 But as a father who loves his son and who is more knowing in the ways of the world, I had to do this to protect my boy,” Eric Holder told the group.
 “I am his father and it is my responsibility, not to burden him with the baggage of eras long gone, but to make him aware of the world he must still confront.
 This is a sad reality in a nation that is changing for the better in so many ways."